Dao-Ho/Dao-Ho/README.md

 # Hi there 👋 I'm Dao,
 ## I am a second-year Computer Science and Business Administration student at Northeastern University.
 ### Currently, I'm learning Website Development specializing in frameworks: React, Next.js, and TailwindCSS.
+### What I'm building: planIt, a chrome extension that converts highlighted texts to Google Calendar events.
 ### I am always eager to learn more!
 You can reach me at:
 ### ho.dao@northeastern.edu
 <!--